 - Warm clothes!
 Woollen hat, mitts and a warm jacket or fleece.

 In contrast to the dry season, the rainy season is much less crowded.
-Many people avoid the rainy season in Peru, but we think it can be a great time to visit Machu Picchu!
+Many people avoid the rainy season, but we think it can be a great time to visit Machu Picchu!

 For one thing, the rainy season – approximately December through March – is the warmest time of year around Cusco.
 Though the days may be overcast, you won’t feel the same chill in the air as during dry season, and the night-time temperatures are well above freezing.
 Just don’t expect to do any sunbathing!